MissingMaps/partners/app/_partner/amm.md

   - ammg19

 tm-projects:
-  - id: 7709
+  - id: 7711
     desc: "GREAT FOR NEW MAPPERS!
 Help the Red Cross prepare for climate change related disasters by mapping buildings in Indonesia.
 We are helping reduce risk with each building we map!"
+  - id: 6920
+    desc: "GREAT FOR NEW MAPPERS!
+Help the Red Cross prepare for climate change related disasters by mapping buildings in Indonesia.
+We are helping reduce risk with each building we map!"
-  - id: 7711
+  - id: 7709
     desc: "GREAT FOR NEW MAPPERS!
 Help the Red Cross prepare for climate change related disasters by mapping buildings in Indonesia.
 We are helping reduce risk with each building we map!"
   - id: 7708
     desc: "GREAT FOR INTERMEDIATE MAPPERS!
 Help validate!
 Help the Red Cross prepare for climate change related disasters by mapping buildings in Indonesia.
 We are helping reduce risk with each building we map!"